Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop A-model

 Returning to the full complex picture, we exploit the symmetry of the situation, as well as the fact that the monodromy of parallel transport around a small arc centred at the origin is supported in the discs which are removed to give $\Sigma'$.
 In particular, our main task is to understand the monodromy in these regions.
-Fortunately, since we have assumed $\eps$ to be sufficiently small, the symplectic form reduces to
+Fortunately, by taking $\varepsilon$ sufficiently small, the symplectic form can be made arbitrarily close to

 in the neck regions, meaning that only a minor adaptation of the parallel transport arguments of the maximally graded case is required.
 Namely, over a path $c(t)$ contained in a neck region where the symplectic form is as above, symplectic parallel transport between the fibres of $\wttilde_\varepsilon$ is described by the ODE